-For the year under review, the Group's turnover was approximately RMB7.2 million (2011: approximately RMB3.7 million), representing an increase of approximately 94.6% compared with last year.
-The increase in turnover was mainly due to rearrangement of certain operating leases during the year under review.
+For the year under review, the Group's turnover was approximately RMB9.4 million (2012: approximately RMB7.2 million), representing an increase of approximately 30.0% compared with last year.
+The increase in turnover was mainly due to rearrangement of certain operating lease last year.

-The audited net loss for the year was approximately RMB329.0 million (2011: approximately RMB38.1 million) and the loss per share was RMB1.37 dollars (2011: restated RMB3.12 dollars).
-Increase in loss for the year was mainly due to the change of fair value of the mining rights for the copper and molybdenum in Inner Mongolia which was caused by the decrease in the market price of copper and molybdenum last year resulting from the deteriorating global economic conditions.
-An impairment loss of approximately RMB240.7 million was recognised for the year ended 31 March 2012 since the recoverable amount of the cash generate unit for the mining rights were below their carrying amount.
-It was also attributable to the impairment loss of the loan receivable and the change of fair value of the investment properties.
-However, there was no cash flow impact on the Group for such changes of fair value.
+The audited net loss for the year was approximately RMB128.0 million (2012: approximately RMB329.0 million) and the loss per share was RMB0.29 dollars (2012: RMB1.17 dollars (restated)).
+The decrease in loss was mainly due to the decrease in impairment loss of the mining rights for the copper and molybdenum mine in Inner Mongolia which was caused by the decline in both the copper and molybdenum price resulting from the slowdown in global economic growth.
+It was also attributable to the non-recurrent impairment loss of the loan receivable last year.

-The administrative and selling expenses of the Group for the year amounted to approximately RMB37.9 million (2011: approximately RMB30.8 million).
-The finance costs of the Group amounted to approximately RMB4.3 million which was incurred for the bank loans under the security of investment properties in Shanghai and the interest on convertible bonds.
+The administrative and selling expenses of the Group for the year amounted to approximately RMB44.2 million (2012: approximately RMB37.9 million), representing an increase of approximately 16.5% compared with last year.
+The finance cost of the Group amounted to approximately RMB3.8 million (2012: approximately RMB4.3 million) which was incurred for the bank loans under the security of investment properties in Shanghai and the unconvertible bonds issued by the Company during the year.